Why You Need to Worry About How Your HR is Perceived

 The human resources department is going to require a rapid shift in its approach, positioning and behavior in the coming years…because traditional HR practices are soon becoming outdated.
 It’s a glaring reality that talent is becoming increasingly scarce.
 Simultaneously, technology and automation, are picking up at a fast pace, almost replacing many human functions and jobs.

 In India, we have also witnessed a series of labour reforms in the past few years.
 The amendments in The Employees Provident Fund and Miscellaneous Provisions Act, 1952; The Employees State Insurance Act, 1948; The Maternity Benefits Act, 1961; and even the introduction of The Prevention of Sexual Harassment of Women at Workplaces Act, 2013, are all adding to the already long list of responsibilities and liabilities of employers.
 All these factors together make the HR department an important one in any company.

-In addition, smaller business which have experienced steady growth and now ready to scale are finding it difficult to attract the right skills.
+In addition, a smaller business which has experienced steady growth and now ready to scale are finding it difficult to attract the right skills.
 The workforce of today is very well informed.
-They are well aware about their rights and obligations of employers.
-It is common for candidates to research about companies and their managers before applying.
+They are well aware of their rights and obligations of employers.
+It is common for candidates to research companies and their managers before applying.
 Job offers get turned down for slightest of apprehensions.
-Reputation of an organization and its work culture spreads not just through ex-employees but also through vendors and partners.
+The reputation of an organisation and its work culture spreads not just through ex-employees but also through vendors and partners.
 In such a scenario, developing a business strategy without having an HR strategy can be disastrous.